Select menu: Stats | Design | Generate a Standard Design

 A spatial design where treatment levels are optimally allocated to rows and columns within a replicate.
 The number of treatment levels must be a perfect square (e.g. 9,25,36,49…) and is equal to the number of rows multiplied by the number of columns within a replicate.

-The various design have factors that index the units and the applied treatments.
+The various designs have factors that index the units and the applied treatments.
 These can be (depending on the design):

 |Blocks||The factor that indexes the blocks in a randomized block trial.|